Dr. Rachael Fischer

 Assistant Professor of MusicDownload vCard

-Fischer holds degrees from the University of Georgia (Bachelor of Music, Doctor of Musical Arts) in Athens, Georgia and Arizona State University (Master of Music) in Tempe, Ariz.
+Fischer holds degrees from the University of Georgia (Bachelor of Music, Doctor of Musical Arts) in Athens, Ga. and Arizona State University (Master of Music) in Tempe, Ariz.
 Her principal teachers include Michael Heald and Katherine McLin; she has studied viola with Maggie Snyder.

 Fischer's research interests include 19th-century European art music and American popular music.
 Her dissertation is entitled "The Sonatas for Violin and Piano by Johannes Brahms: A Pedagogical Approach."